Getting a Personal Loan with Cosigner vs Co-borrower: What to Know

 Let’s say your friend Mike (whose great credit history could help you qualify) agrees to cosign your auto loan.
 The loan will likely appear on both of your credit reports, Mike won’t have property rights to the car or access to the money, however, he will be responsible for making your car payments if you default on the loan.

 Now, let’s assume you and your friend Mary decide to get a joint personal loan, and become co-borrowers, or 50/50 partners, on the loan.
 You’ll both sign the loan application, and both of you will be legally liable (responsible) for making payments on time and repaying the loan in full.
 And as a co-borrower on the joint personal loan, Mary also has rights to the money, just as you do.

 When it comes to personal loans, the terms “cosigner” and “co-borrower” are often (mistakenly) used interchangeably, which can be confusing.
 What’s important to keep in mind is that most joint personal loans (such as those through LendingClub) will require a co-borrower.
 In this case, two individuals apply jointly, both are obligated to repay the loan, and both have rights concerning the loan proceeds.

 In life, we all run into unexpected financial emergencies.
 It isn’t uncommon for car repairs, needed home improvements, and increasingly expensive veterinary bills to exceed what you can comfortably pay.
 In fact, a study by the Consumer Financial Protection Bureau found 40% of Americans can’t cover a $400 emergency expense from their savings alone.

-While a personal loan can help bridge the gap, lenders typically require that customers meet certain criteria before loan approval.
+While a personal loan can help bridge the gap, lenders typically require that customers meet certain criteria before qualifying for a loan.
 If you don’t meet these key requirements (which can vary from lender to lender), having a co-borrower or cosigner who does (or who can help you meet them) can mean the difference between getting approved and being denied: